 When your User interface is in Experimental Mode:

 - Draw Joint Offsets: Use the grease pencil to visualize from where to where an edited joint is moved by drawing a line from the Joint original location to its current location.
 You can remove the lines by deleting the related Grease pencil layer.

 - Snap Base to Rig (Snap Rig to Base): Enforce the synchronization between the blue deforming Bones and the green animation Bones.
 The double sided arrow right to the Button specifies the direction of the synchronization.

 (1): Actually the tool should store edited Joints automatically as soon as you switch from Edit mode to Pose mode.
 But this works only when you follow our recommendation and only edit the Control bones.
 However we found it more convenient to also display the function in the user interface, especially if you prefer to only edit the blue Deforming bones.

 This is the same operator that you also can find in the Bone Data Properties Window (Right side of your Blender Screen).
 We added it here because it is a nice shortcut for quick tests of your Rig.

 Use Bind Pose

 Lets say your favorite Rigging position is the A pose (see image).
 But you also know that the SL Rig is a T Posed rig (with arms pointing straight to the sides).
-So in previous releases we always needed to manually force the A-posed Character into a T-Pose rig ( for example by using the Alter to Restpose Option)
+So in previous Avastar releases we always needed to manually force the A-posed Character into a T-Pose rig (possibly by using the Alter to Restpose Option).

 Avastar-2 no longer forces you to work in T Pose.
 Instead of that you can now work in any Restpose.
 And we have added a few options for how you can prepare your rig to use bind pose.
 The by far easiest workflow is…